 Tribal Fair – Keylong

 Tribal fair at the headquarter of the Lahaul and Spiti district, Keylong, is celebrated around Independence day of India, from 14-16 August each year.
-Held at the Police Ground in Keylong, the fair features the best of the region, including folk dances, local music including an incredible show of colors.
+Held at the Police Ground in Keylong, the fair features the best of the region, including folk dances, local music, including an incredible show of colors.

 The fair has special significance in the valley as it brings about a lot of trade, but, even more so, because it connects the locals and provides a reason to celebrate.
 Thus, artists and cultural troupes are invited from Chandigarh, Dharamshala, Leh, Chamba, Kullu, Spiti in addition to local artists.
-The festival in the region is known as the Kumbh, thanks to the massive gatherings of tourists from across the world.
+The festival in the region is known as the Kumbh.
+All thanks to the massive gatherings of tourists from across the world.

 Pauri (also known as Pori) fair is celebrated during the 3rd week of August every year.
 For the longest time, this festival has been the most prominent fair of the Lahaul Valley.
-Representations from the entire Himalayan terrain is present for this fair which combines the vibe of a pilgrimage and a festival!
+Representations from the entire Himalayan terrain are present for this fair which combines the vibe of a pilgrimage and a festival!

 After completion of the rituals, the fair begins.
 Lots of temporary arrangements such as shops, stalls, etc. are established.
 Once the evening moon sets in, pilgrims dance in a huge circle to folk songs.
 On the second day of the fair, a procession occurs, which is headed by the Thakur of Triloknath, riding on a decorated horse, leading up to the spring area where one of seven gods of Triloknath had appeared.
 After paying respects, the procession returns to the fairground for more festivities.